Updated: May 21

 If YES, to all three, ICE is your best option.

 If applying ice do so every 2 hours.
 After 24 hours , heat or a warm bath can be applied to relax the muscles.
-If there is no improvement after 72 hours see your GP or go privately to a physiotherapist (for quick treatment- I believe the sooner the better, the quicker you are seen the faster the recovery!)
+If there is no improvement after 72 hours see your GP or go privately to a physiotherapist.
+In this current COVID-19 situation, check the red flags section below to see if you need urgent care.

 Back Pain Care

 Ibroprofen is excellent to reduce inflammation and Ibroprofen gel is even better as it is applied direct to the area.
 If the back pain isn't severe, Arnica gel is also a good alternative.
 Please remember that ibroprofen is a pain killer, so don't presume the injury has gone away if it feels better!
-Rest in the Consructive Rest Position as much as possible for 48 hours and avoid lifting or twisting for a week.
+Rest in the Constructive Rest Position as often as you can for 48 hours.

 Constructive Rest Position CRP.